 Wondering what to pack?

 There is nothing worse than not being able to enjoy your adventure because you don’t have the right gear with you!
-In order to prevent that from happening we have made a list of things we suggest you can bring with you!
+Thus in order to prevent that from happening we have made a list of what to pack!

-Before you pack though we strongly suggest you pack everything into a waterproof DUFFEL bag…NOT a suitcase!
-If you insist on bringing a suitcase bring a duffel bag as well to repack so you can leave the suitcase at the kennel and only taking the Duffel bag with you to the wilderness lodge.
+Before you pack we strongly suggest you pack everything into a waterproof DUFFEL bag…NOT a suitcase!
+Nevertheless, if you insist on bringing a suitcase bring a duffel bag as well so you can repack and leave the suitcase at the kennel.

 Equipment you need to bring!!: